TrMen/recipe-list/README.md

 A Website for cooking recipes using a Flask backend.

 **Available online at:** https://recipe-listaw.herokuapp.com/index
-The Heroku deployment is currently uncomplete.
+The Heroku deployment is currently incomplete.
 You can create an account, and create/view recipes as usual.
 However, image uploads will not be persistent over multiple days.
 Uploading many images may also result in a timeout, as image uploads are currently not asynchronous.
 I plan to fix this soon by using Amazon S3 for image storage.